The two fundamental concepts at the heart of the Diem Blockchain are

 When a Diem Blockchain participant submits a transaction, they are requesting the ledger state to be updated with their transaction information.

-A signed transactionsigned transaction - A signed transaction is a raw transaction with a digital signature. on the blockchain contains the following information:
+A signed transaction on the blockchain contains the following information:

 - Sender public key: The public authentication key that corresponds to the private authentication key used to sign the transaction.

 - Program: The program comprises:

 - A Move bytecode transaction script: The Move transaction script is an arbitrary program that encodes transaction logic and interacts with resources published in the blockchain's distributed database.
 Move is a next generation language for secure, sandboxed, and formally verified programming.

 - An optional list of inputs to the script.
 For a peer-to-peer transaction, these inputs contain the recipient's information and the amount transferred to them.

 - An optional list of Move bytecode modules to publish.